 The DSS/CPU will complete a full eligibility determination and, if found eligible, will enroll the applicant in the appropriate state-sponsored health insurance program.
-The application for Medical Assistance has been approved."
-The second page gives information on who is approved, for which program, their ID numbers, benefit periods, and Copay Statuses (0, 1, or 2), if applicable.
+The applicant will receive a Notice of Action on Benefits stating the person's "application for Medical Assistance has been approved."
+The second page gives information on who is approved, for which program, their ID numbers, and benefit periods.
 It also provides information on things the enrollee(s) will receive and things they will still need to do.
-The bottom explains the copay status (what the 1 or 2 means) and advises families to keep copies of copayment receipts, so that when they reach their yearly out of pocket maximum they can complete the Copayment Tracking form and submit it to the Cover Virginia Call Center for verification and relief from copayments for the rest of the enrollment year.
-(See pages 2.37-2.41 for a sample approval notice and Section 3 for a copy of the FAMIS Copayment Tracking Form.)
+(See pages 2.35-2.40 for a sample approval notice.)